saunvid321/Real-Estate/README.md

 ![Real Estate](https://i.ibb.co/jTW4bFC/image.png)

 ## Introduction
-This is a Real-Estate app created with ReactJs and NextJs.
-Fully responsive dynamic Web App
+This is a Fully responsive dynamic Real-Estate Web app created with ReactJs and NextJs.